DoughnutsNCookies/TypeScript-SOLID/SRP/README.md

 }
 ```

-Now, the responsibilities are clearly separated, adhering to the **Single Responsibility Principle**.
+Now, the **responsibilities are clearly separated**, adhering to the **Single Responsibility Principle**.
 We can use these classes together to achieve the desired functionality.

 ```typescript
 // Example usage